Unirep/docs/protocol/circuits/README.md

 Below are descriptions of the proofs used in the UniRep protocol.
 If an input signal is not marked `(public)` it is private.

-{% hint style="info" %}
-GST stands for Global State Tree.
-This was a structure in UniRep v1.1 whose naming has not been updated.
-The structure being referenced is now called the state tree, and is attester specific.
-{% endhint %}

 ## Signup Proof

 The signup proof outputs a state tree leaf and an identity commitment for the user.
 The state tree leaf will have zero values for positive and negative reputation.